What information can be requested?

 Telephone: 028 9027 8757 / 0303 123 1114

 One of the responsibilities under the Act is to produce and maintain a publication scheme which is designed to allow easy access to information not routinely available from other sources.
 The publication scheme must set out the types of information the authority publishes, the format(s) in which it is available and details of any charges incurred.

 Antrim and Newtownabbey Borough Council’s Publication Scheme is currently being reviewed.
-In the short term, please contact the Freedom of Information team to obtain a copy of the information sought.
+In the short term, please contact the Information Governance team to obtain a copy of the information sought.

 Retentions and Disposal Schedule

 Under the Freedom of Information Act 2000, every public authority must publish and maintain a Publication Scheme which sets out the information they routinely make available to members of the public.
 Our Publication Scheme follows the model scheme for all public authorities which was drawn up by the Information Commissioner who is responsible for monitoring and enforcing compliance with the Freedom of Information Act.

 It details the types or 'classes' of information which are available from the Council and you should be able to find most of this information on our web site, which is being updated regularly.